home-furnishing-nordic/semver-release-manager/README.md

 A Github Action to automatically bump tag version and generate release on your master branch on each commit with the latest SemVer formatted version.

+This action can only be ran on pull requests.
+It will not work with workflow dispatch, or pushes to the main branch.

 ## Usage

 ```yaml